XPX-MMC/typescript-intro/Compiler-Variables.md

 Update `compiler-variables.ts` in your student directory for all exercises.

 # Ex 1
-Update ex1() to declare and initialize the following variables using explicit typing:
+Update `ex1()` to declare and initialize the following constant variables using explicit typing:

 |Name        |Value       |
 |------------|------------|